pluim003/docker-influxdb2-grafana-telegraf/README.md

 ## Note

 This is a newly created repository with as base 'influxdb-grafana-telegraf', a fork of the repository created by Daniel Gomes.
-As I have only a Raspberry Pi I can only test the image on arm64v8.
+As I have only a Raspberry Pi I can only test the image on arm64v8 (and arm32v7).
+As InfluxDB 2.x is slightly different, so far I haven't had this working.
+Especially when using the upgrade-function with this image.
+For the upgrade-function I use the regular influxdb-image and after that I should have a 2.x-installation to continue, besides the working InfluxDB 1.x-installation.
+For the 2.x-installation during testing I will use different ports.

 ## Quick Start